-Socar & Turcas, which owns a 51% stake in Petkim, expects to complete the 10m tonne/year refinery project in 2014, said Yavuz.
+Socar & Turcas, which owns a 51% stake in Petkim, expected to complete the 10m tonne/year refinery project in 2014, said Yavuz.

 The refinery would produce 2m tonnes/year of naphtha to supply a new Petkim cracker with an ethylene capacity of 800,000 tonnes/year, he added.